 The only water sources are hand dug wells.
 The water is murky, shared with animals, and used for everything.
 For the 4 month dry season, all of the hand dug wells go dry.
 Women and children will walk 4 kms to a well shared by over 5,000 people.

 “That happens all the time, we just scope the mouse out and drink the water.”

-Different types of bacteria are present in the hand dug wells.
-Children and adults become easily ill, but it is the only source available.
-We have worked diligently with the community to create something new.
+Bacteria are present in the hand dug wells.
+Children and adults become ill from the water, but it is the only available source.

 Clean Water, Training, and Community Leaders

 Through planning, training, and community meetings, clean water is on its way.
 Once completed, every community member will be within .5kms to get clean water that is available year round.

 The community helps with each step of the project.
 They provide help for training, maintenance, and designs.
 They volunteer their time, energy, and resources to complete the project.